devsisters/go-caplit/README.md

 3. Use ReadCapLit function with your own caplit string

 # Examples
-This readme file contains only some naive examples.
-If you want to know the exact files and codes, you can get 2 examples in `example` folder - the examples work with `make` command.
+You can get 2 examples in `example` folder - the examples work with `make` command.

 # License
 MIT License. see LICENSE file.